medanisjbara/synapse-termux/GUIDE.md

 }
 ```
 And everything should be set by now.
 Make sure synapse is running by executing `synctl start`.
-You can check if your server is running correctly by entering you domain name in [federation tester website](https://federationtester.matrix.org/).
+You can check if your server is running correctly by entering your domain name in [federation tester website](https://federationtester.matrix.org/).

 ## Finally
 This guide is incomplete.
 Over the next few days.
 I will continue adding the rest of the steps to have a complete synapse matrix server running on your phone.
 Until that time, you are somewhat on your own.
-Consider the guides online (their numbers are huge even though non of them is considering termux) and try to improvise.
+Consider the guides online (their numbers are huge even though none of them is considering termux) and try to improvise.